leodido/autoflags/README.md

 ### ↪️ Sharing Options Between Commands

-In complex CLIs, multiple commands often need access to the same global configuration and shared resources (like a logger or a database connection). `autoflags` provides a powerful pattern using the [ContextOptions](/contract.go) interface to achieve this without resorting to global variables, by propagating a single "source of truth" through the command context.
+In complex CLIs, multiple commands often need access to the same global configuration and shared resources (like a logger or a database connection). `structcli` provides a powerful pattern using the [ContextOptions](/contract.go) interface to achieve this without resorting to global variables, by propagating a single "source of truth" through the command context.

 The pattern allows you to: